Mark-Hopkins-at-Williams/csci-121/README.md

 at least a few days in advance when possible.

 ### Professor Office Hours
-Eric’s Office Hours are in Library 316 on Tuesday 9am-12pm and Wednesday (on days projects are due) 7pm-midnight.
+Eric’s office hours are in Greywood 117 on Wednesday (on days projects are due) 7pm-midnight.

-Mark’s Office Hours are in Library 314 on Monday 5-6pm, Wednesday 4:10-6pm, and Thursday 11am-noon.
+Mark’s office hours are in Library 382 on Monday 3-5pm and Wednesday 3-5pm.

-### STEMGems Office Hours
-Reed’s group for gender minorities in STEM hosts office hours for CS/Math/Stat on Tuesdays 5:30-6:30 in the Math Lounge.

 ### DOJO Study Skills Workshops and Coaching
 Reed offers a variety of workshops as well as individual coaching to help